tejuscs/ADBD-Labs/adb-build-python-apps/adb-build-python-apps.md

 # Build and deploy Python application stacks on dedicated autonomous infrastructure

 ## Introduction
 The Oracle Linux Cloud Developer image provides the latest development tools, languages, and Oracle Cloud Infrastructure Software Development Kits (SDKs) to rapidly deploy a comprehensive development environment.
-You can use the command line and GUI tools to write, debug, and run code in various languages, and develop modern applications on Oracle Cloud Infrastructure.  and drivers to build applications on autonomous databases.
+You can use the command line and GUI tools to write, debug, and run code in various languages, and develop modern applications on Oracle Cloud Infrastructure.  and drivers to build applications on Autonomous AI Databases.
 As an application developer you can now provision a developer image within minutes and connect it to your dedicated or serverless database deployment.
  As an application developer you can now provision a developer image within minutes and connect it to your dedicated or serverless database deployment.

 The image is pre-configured with tools and language drivers to help you build applications written in node.js, python, java and golang.
 For a complete list of features, and preinstalled components click [this documentation](https://docs.oracle.com/en-us/iaas/oracle-linux/developer/index.htm).

-*In this lab we will configure and deploy a python application in a developer client VM and connect it to an autonomous database.*
+*In this lab we will configure and deploy a python application in a developer client VM and connect it to an Autonomous AI Database.*

 Estimated time: 20 minutes